ServiceRadar Introduction

 Getting Started

-- Docker Setup Guide - Complete Docker deployment guide with automatic configuration
+- Docker Compose - Complete Docker deployment with automatic configuration

 - Device Configuration - Configure network devices for SNMP, Syslog, and trap collection